 The 50 mile course will have approximately 11,575ft of vertical gain.
 Click here for detailed course maps and elevation profiles.

-**The 2014 course has been revised slightly.
-The race will begin by following the main park road to the Arthur’s Trailhead, giving runners two miles to spread out before getting onto the South Valley trail at the east Arthur’s trailhead parking (horse parking lot).
-We will also use the new Nomad trail connector from the Lory Park border to Sawmill.
-The 2014 course should be close to the same distance as the original 2012 course (~50.1 miles) and a half mile shorter per loop than last year.
+** The 2015 race will begin by following the main park road to the Arthur’s Trailhead, giving runners two miles to spread out before hitting the South Valley trail at the east Arthur’s trailhead parking (horse) lot.
+We will also use the new Nomad trail connector from the Lory Park border to Sawmill, as in 2014.
+The 2015 is the same as 2014, and close to the same distance as the original 2012 course (~50.1 miles) and a half mile shorter per loop than 2013.

 Aid Station Segment Splits